I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-pksmethod-item.md

 </dl>

 ## -remarks
 <p>A minidriver uses the KSMETHOD_ITEM structure to define methods in a method set.
 The minidriver implements methods and uses the <b>MethodHandler</b> member to point to these methods.
 A client can then use the IOCTL_KS_METHOD request along with the KSMETHOD structure to execute methods on a kernel streaming object that the minidriver handles.
-For more information, see <a href="NULL">KS Methods</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/1d7bd6f4-0aaf-4d77-8132-f551fd2ecbd2">KS Methods</a>.</p>

 ## -requirements
 <table>